asadshaikh-tech/Driver_Behaviour_Analysis/README.md

 The target variable is:

-* `0` = Non-Aggressive
+* 0 = Non-Aggressive
-* `1` = Aggressive
+* 1 = Aggressive

-The model uses 13 acceleration and braking features, including acceleration components, acceleration magnitude, horizontal/vertical acceleration, short-term acceleration statistics, and acceleration changes.
+The model uses 13 engineered acceleration and braking features, including acceleration components, acceleration magnitude, horizontal and vertical acceleration, rolling acceleration statistics, and acceleration changes.

 ## Machine Learning

 A Random Forest classifier was trained to detect aggressive driving behaviour.

-A probability threshold of `0.15` was selected to prioritize detection of aggressive events.
+A classification threshold of **0.15** was selected to prioritize detection of aggressive events.

-Held-out test performance:
+Final test-set performance:

-* Accuracy: 44.75%
+* Accuracy: 45.51%
-* Precision: 27.35%
+* Precision: 26.83%
-* Recall: 87.55%
+* Recall: 86.20%
-* F1 Score: 41.67%
+* F1 Score: 40.93%
-* ROC-AUC: 63.75%
+* ROC-AUC: 64.75%
-* PR-AUC: 32.37%
+* PR-AUC: 32.30%

-The model has high recall but a high false-positive rate, so it should currently be considered a prototype rather than a production-ready system.
+The model prioritizes recall, successfully detecting most aggressive events.
+However, the relatively low precision indicates a high number of false positives.
+Therefore, the current model should be considered a research/prototype system rather than a production-ready safety system.

 ## Key Findings

-Short-term acceleration behaviour was particularly important for classification. `acc_mean_5` was the most important feature, followed by `acc_std_5`.
+Short-term acceleration behaviour was highly important for classification. `acc_mean_5` was the most important feature in the Random Forest model.

-Sudden acceleration had the highest average acceleration magnitude among the analyzed driving events, followed by sudden braking.
+Other important indicators included acceleration variation, acceleration components, horizontal acceleration, and changes in acceleration.

-Error analysis showed that some non-aggressive events have acceleration patterns similar to aggressive events, contributing to false positives.
+The model's errors show that some non-aggressive driving conditions have acceleration patterns similar to aggressive events, resulting in false-positive predictions.

 ## Unseen-Data Testing

-The model was tested on a genuinely unseen CSV file that was excluded from training.
+The model was also tested on a genuinely unseen CSV file that was excluded from model training.

-Results:

-* Accuracy: 53.62%
-* Precision: 50.41%
-* Recall: 83.26%
-* F1 Score: 62.80%
-* ROC-AUC: 61.86%

-These results show that the model can detect aggressive events in unseen data, although further validation is required.
+This evaluation is used to assess whether the model can generalize to a driving session that it has not previously seen.

+The unseen-data results are documented separately in the final evaluation report.

 ## Driver Safety Score

-A driver/trip-level Safety Score was developed using indicators such as aggressive-event rate, harsh braking, rapid acceleration, acceleration variability, acceleration changes, and driving smoothness.
+A driver/trip-level Safety Score was developed using behavioural indicators such as aggressive-event rate, harsh braking, rapid acceleration, acceleration variability, acceleration changes, and driving smoothness.

 The proposed score ranges from 0–100: